-Objects to be transported may fall or overturn if transported incorrectly.
-This can result in damage to the device and/or property.
+Objects to be transported may fall or overturn if transported improperly.
+This may result in damage to the device and/or property.

-- Proceed carefully when unloading transported packages, both on delivery and when transporting in-house.
-Observe the symbols and instructions on the shipping box - Only remove packaging immediately before assembly
+- Proceed carefully when unloading transported packages, both on delivery and when transporting inhouse.
+Observe the symbols and instructions on the shipping box - Remove packaging material just prior to assembly